tiendu/tiendu.github.io/_posts/2026-02-07-genome-search-eng.md

 That shift — from deletion to organization — is the difference between a slow system and a fast one.

-And it’s why this work is engineering, not just coding.And it’s why this work is engineering, not just coding.
+And it’s why this work is engineering, not just coding.